ParallelMaths/parallel/pages/8-26-snake-mathematics.md

 ## 6. Pick a card

 ::: problem id=6_1 marks=2
-__6.1.__ This question was inspired by video created by the psychologist Professor Richard Wiseman.
+__6.1.__ This question was inspired by a video created by the psychologist Professor Richard Wiseman.
 I am holding two red cards and two black cards face down.
 You have to pick two of the cards.
 If you pick both of the black cards, then you win £4.
 By the way, it costs you £1 to play the game.
 Which of these statements is true?

 * [ ] This is a fair game, as you will win one time in four.
 * [ ] This game is great for you, as you will win money in the long run.